US woman arrested in cold case death of young son 23 years ago

 DNA collected from Black earlier this year linked her to the remains, authorities said.

-Angeline Hartmann, spokesperson for the National Centre for Missing & Exploited Children, said the case demonstrates "why we never give up hope."
+Angeline Hartmann, spokeswoman for the National Centre for Missing & Exploited Children, said the case demonstrates "why we never give up hope".

 Boston is asking anyone who may have known Black or William at the time of the boy's death to call her office.